edzaga/sql-course/sql-course-en/lectures/week5/lecture17.rst

 	Matrix        | 1999 |   136    | Action | Wachowski       | Laurence Fishburne

-The *Movies* relation is not in BCFN.
+The *Movies* relation is not in BCNF.
 To see why, we must first determine which sets of attributes are keys.
 Our hypothesis is that *{title, year, actor}* are in a key set.
 To show that it is a key in the first place we have to verify that uniquely identifies a tuple.
 Let's suppose two tuples have the same value in these three attributes: *{title, year, actor}*.
-By being the same movie, the other attributes *{lenght, genre, director}* are equal too.
+By being the same movie, the other attributes *{length, genre, director}* are equal too.
 Thus, two different tuples cannot agree on *{title, year, actor}* since actually it would be the same tuple.

 Now, we must argue that no proper subset of *{title, year, actor}* functionally determines all the rest of the attributes.
 First it is observed that the title and the year do not determined actor, because many Movies have more than one actor.
 Therefore, *{title, year}* is not a key. *{year, actor}* is not a key, because we could have an actor in two Movies in the same year, thus: actor year -> title is not a FD.
 Furthermore, we argue that *{title, actor}* is not a key, because two *Movies* with the same *title*, held in different years, from time to time have a common *actor*.